vardhan0707/kubernetes-labs/kubernetes-201/labs/03-deploy-service.md

 Lets get started with a deployment, in the first example we are going to deploy the default kubernetes guest book example.
 It consists of a front end application.
 The application is stateless so in this example we wont worry about persistent disks (EBS volumes), however we will need to use an ELB to gain access to the service.

-Here is a high level over view of what we are going to deploy and how they interact:
+Here is a high level over view of what we are going to deploy and how the components interact:

 ![Stateless Application Deployment](kubernetes-201/labs/img/stateless.png "Figure.
 1")
 (Figure 1: Stateless Application Deployment)